-Our Vision: To promote the use of innovation and technology in the safe and sustainable harvest of seafood.
+Our Vision: To promote the use of innovation and technology to advance safe and sustainable harvest of pot and trap caught seafood.

-Our Mission: Sustainable Seas Technology shapes the future of sustainable oceans through discovery, understanding, and action.
-We provide expertise in managing, coordinating, and facilitating scientific research programs and partnerships, we influence sound ocean policy, and educate future generations of sustainable seafood harvesters and conservationists.
-These goals are realized through our research work on the application of innovative technologies that protect marine species from unnecessary anthropogenic and pathologic causes of death.
-We share and promote the education and use of these technologies to fishing communities, fisheries management, scientists, and the general public.
+Our Mission: Sustainable Seas shapes the future of sustainable oceans and seas through discovery, understanding, and action.
+These goals are realized through research in the application of innovative technologies that protect marine species from unnecessary anthropogenic and pathologic causes of death.
+It is our further goal to share and promote the education and reasonable and appropriate use of these technologies to fishing communities, fisheries management, scientists, and the general public.

 The Project Founders: